 In the Russian Federation, Jewish population continued its downward course in the context of a country whose general population had been diminishing for years and only recently started to slowly recover (Tolts 2008, 2014, 2015).
-After the compulsory item on ethnicity (natsyonalnost) on identification documents was canceled, and the Census ethnicity question became optional, the 2010 Russian Census provided a core Jewish population estimated at 157,763, plus another 41,000 undeclared people who likely belonged to the core Jewish population, for a total of 200,600 in 2010 (Tolts 2011).
-The 2002 Census reported 233.600 Jews, compared to our core Jewish population estimate of 252,000 for the beginning of 2003, extrapolated from a February 1994 Russian Federation Microcensus estimate of 409,000 Jews (Goskomstat 1994; Tolts 2004, 2005, 2006, 2007).
-Comparing the totals and main geographical distributions in 2002 and 2010 (adjusted for under enumeration), the Jewish population diminished by 54,500 (21.4%) reflecting emigration, aging, and a negative balance of births and deaths (Tolts 2018).
-Over 93,000 (enlarged) Jews migrated to Israel been 2001 and 2018.
+After the compulsory item on ethnicity (natsyonalnost) on identification documents was canceled, and the Census ethnicity question became optional, the 2010 Russian Census provided a core Jewish population estimated at 157,763, plus another about 43,000 undeclared people who likely belonged to the core Jewish population, for a total of 200,600 in 2010 (Tolts 2011).
+The 2002 Census reported 233,600 Jews, compared to our core Jewish population estimate of 252,000 for the beginning of 2003, extrapolated from a February 1994 Russian Federation Microcensus estimate of 409,000 Jews (Goskomstat 1994; Tolts 2004, 2005, 2006, 2007).
+Comparing the totals and main geographical distributions in 2002 and 2010 (adjusted for under enumeration), the Jewish population diminished by 54,500 (21.4%) reflecting emigration, aging, and a negative balance of births and deaths.
+Over 109,000 Jews (enlarged) migrated to Israel between 2001 and 2019.
 About half of Russian Jewry was concentrated in Moscow and St. Petersburg, and this basic configuration was not much altered through emigration or vital events.
-The striking negative balance of Jewish births and deaths, and the recent surge in Jewish emigration generated an extremely elderly age composition and continuing population decrease, only partially compensated by migration from other FSU republics and a moderate amount of returns of previous migrants to Israel (Tolts 2003, 2009, and 2015, Cohen 2009).
-We evaluated Russia's Jewish population at 165,000 in 2019-the world's seventh largest Jewish community.
+The striking negative balance of Jewish births and deaths, and the recent surge in Jewish emigration generated an extremely elderly age composition and continuing population decrease, only partially compensated by migration from other FSU republics and a moderate amount of returns of previous migrants to Israel (Tolts 2003, 2009, 2015; Cohen 2009).
+We evaluated Russia's Jewish population at 155,000 in 2020-the world's seventh largest Jewish community.